mark-thompson01/Active-Reconnaissance/README.md

 ## Introduction

 This document contains step-by-step guides for performing active reconnaissance using Nmap and other tools.
 It covers host discovery, port scanning, service version detection, and web server enumeration.
+All activity was performed in a virtualized contained environment with three VMs.
+In this example, arp-scan, nmap, and fping are all utilized to perform network host discovery while the host fingerprinting stage primarily focusing on a Metasploitable2 VM.

 ## Host Discovery